-Indian Prime Minister makes historic visit to Israel
+India's Narendra Modi visits Israel

 "One of the reasons that Israel and the West are really important for India is that China can outspend India any day and every day," said Abhijit Iyer-Mitra, a senior fellow at the Institute of Peace and Conflict Studies.

-"The West and Israel focus on the quality of technology and that becomes a massive force equalizer ...
+"The West and Israel focus on the quality of technology and that becomes a massive force equalizer...
 Israel, Europe and America do not sell to China, and that's really the biggest aspect of that India and Israel relationship."

 Modi's Israel trip comes amid an escalating border dispute between India and neighboring China, with both sides accusing the other of territorial intrusions.